 People in authority can be sincere but wrong.
 Our parents can miss this innate ability we have, fail to nurture it and we in turn may not believe in it ourselves.
 Our teachers can omit to teach us things that are important and therefore unwittingly give us a warped view of the world.

-Add to that the decidedly mean parents and educators who may forcefeed us that we are useless, destined for failure and hardship.
+Add to that equation decidedly mean relatives and / or educators who may forcefeed us that we are useless, destined for failure and hardship.
 Such negativity in the foundation may be hard to shake off.

 But here’s the thing: those we perceive as experts, or having authority can be wrong too, even in their field of expertise.

-Entrepreneur, motivational speaker and author Les Brown was misdiagnosed mentally retarded in his youth, and this attracted the expected cruelty from peers.
-It took a discerning educator and conscious effort to shake off this misconstrued identity but the result well worth it.
+Entrepreneur, motivational speaker and author Les Brown was misdiagnosed mentally challenged in his youth, and this attracted the expected cruelty from peers.
+It took a discerning educator and conscious effort to shake off this misconstrued identity but the result was well worth it.